 George Lois is defined by his powerful early work and is responsible for some of the world’s best known advertising campaigns (some say advertising miracles).
-He catapulted the then little know designer by the name of Tommy Hilfiger to the heights of one of the world’s most recognised fashions icons over night.
-Those of you who remember the early days of MTV will remember his campaign “Give Me My MTV”.
+He catapulted the then little know designer Tommy Hilfiger to one of the world’s most recognised fashions icons over night with this advertising campaign.

-George Lois is also known for his work with for Esquire Magazine and his 92 cover designs (now a part of MoMA’s permanent collection ) have been recognized as being some of the most creative and provocative magazine covers of all time.
+He’s also known for his work with for Esquire Magazine and his 92 cover designs (now a part of MoMA’s permanent collection ) have been recognised as being some of the most creative and provocative magazine covers of all time.
 His work featured people such as Richard Nixon, Andy Warhol, and Muhammad Ali.
 He’s also the only individual in the entire globe who was ever accepted in The Art Directors Hall of Fame, as well as in The One Club Creative Hall of Fame.

 George has never been too far from controversy with some people claiming that he has taken credit for other peoples work.
 In 2008 the New York Times stated that the “Think Small” Volkswagen ad campaign wasn’t created by George Lois (with some credit going to Julian Koenig).
-When I hear this I think of the saying “Success has many fathers while failure is an orphan”.
-I’m not sure where the truth lies however there’s no denying the contribution George Lois has made to the creative communications and pop culture.
+I guess success has many fathers while failure is an orphan.

-In 2011 when asked how he would describe his work in three words he said:
+In 2011 when asked how he would describe his work in three words George said:

 If you want to learn more about George Lois pick up one of the 9 books he has authored or pick up one of the many books written about him.
 I’d also recommend watching in Art and Copy, a documentary about the advertising industry in which he features.